xpack-dev-tools/openocd-xpack/README-PUBLISH.md

 - `npm dist-tag ls @xpack-dev-tools/openocd`
 - `npm dist-tag add @xpack-dev-tools/openocd@0.10.0-15.1.1 latest`
 - `npm dist-tag ls @xpack-dev-tools/openocd`

+## Update the Web

+- in the `master` branch, merge the `develop` branch
+- wait for the GitHub Pages build to complete
+- the result is in https://xpack.github.io/news/
+- remember the post URL, since it must be updated in the release page

 ## Create the final GitHub release